csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 ## Final word

 So there we have it, just a few of the _many_ things I perceive to be code smells in CSS.
 These are things that I look out for on a daily basis and strive to avoid at all costs.
-When working on larger projects that last for months and months (and, ultimately, years) it is _vital_ to keep a tight ship, and keeping an eye out for the above—among other things—is paramount.
+When working on larger projects that last for months and months (and, ultimately, years) it is _vital_ to keep a tight ship, and keeping an eye out for the above — among other things — is paramount.
 (I can’t stress enough how small a sub-set of things this is; there is a _lot_ more that I look out for.)

 Now, of course, there _are_ exceptions to every rule, but they will need assessing on a case by case basis.
 For the most part, however, these are all things I work hard to avoid, and can spot a mile off in CSS.